runtimeverification/k/k-distribution/tutorial/2_languages/2_kool/1_untyped/kool-untyped.md

 consists of a set of class declarations.
 Each class can extend at most one other class (KOOL is single-inheritance).
-A class can declare a set of fields and a set of methods, all public and called the class' \textit{members}.
+A class can declare a set of fields and a set of methods, all public and called the class' _members_.
 Specifically, KOOL includes the following features:

-\begin{itemize}
-\item Class declarations, where a class may or may not explicitly extend another class.
-In case a class does not explicitly extend another class, then it is assumed that it extends the default top-most and empty (i.e., no members) class called \texttt{Object}.
-Each class is required to declare precisely one homonymous method, called its
-\textit{constructor}.
-Each valid program should contain one class named \texttt{Main}, whose constructor, \texttt{Main()}, takes no arguments.
-The execution of a program consists of creating an object instance of class \texttt{Main} and invoking the constructor
-\texttt{Main()} on it, that is, of executing ``\texttt{new Main();}''.
+* Class declarations, where a class may or may not explicitly extend another class.
+In case a class does not explicitly extend another class, then it is assumed that it extends the default top-most and empty (i.e., no members) class called `Object`.
+Each class is required to declare precisely one homonymous method, called its _constructor_.
+Each valid program should contain one class named `Main`, whose constructor, `Main()`, takes no arguments.
+The execution of a program consists of creating an object instance of class `Main` and invoking the constructor `Main()` on it, that is, of executing `new Main();`.

-\item All features of SIMPLE (see {\texttt{examples/simple/untyped}}), i.e., multidimensional arrays, function (here called ``method'') abstractions with call-by-value parameter passing style and static scoping, blocks with locals, input/output, parametric exceptions, and concurrency via dynamic thread creation/termination and synchronization.
+* All features of SIMPLE (see `examples/simple/untyped`), i.e., multidimensional arrays, function (here called "method") abstractions with call-by-value parameter passing style and static scoping, blocks with locals, input/output, parametric exceptions, and concurrency via dynamic thread creation/termination and synchronization.
-The only change in the syntax of SIMPLE when imported in KOOL is the function declaration keyword, \texttt{function}, which is changed into
+  The only change in the syntax of SIMPLE when imported in KOOL is the function declaration keyword, `function`, which is changed into `method`.
-\texttt{method}.
 The exact same desugaring macros from SIMPLE are also included in KOOL.
 We can think of KOOL's classes as embedding SIMPLE programs (extended with OO constructs, as discussed next).

-\item Object creation using the ``\texttt{new C(e1,...,en)}'' expression construct.
-An object instance of class \texttt{C} is first created and then the constructor \texttt{C(e1,...,en)} is implicitly called on that object.
+* Object creation using the `new C(e1,...,en)` expression construct.
+An object instance of class `C` is first created and then the constructor `C(e1,...,en)` is implicitly called on that object.
 KOOL only allows (and requires) one constructor per class.
 The class constructor can be called either implicitly during a new object creation for the class, or explicitly.
-The superclass constructor is {\em not} implicitly invoked when a class constructor is invoked; if you want to invoke the superclass constructor from a subclass constructor then you have to do it explicitly.
+  The superclass constructor is **not** implicitly invoked when a class constructor is invoked; if you want to invoke the superclass constructor from a subclass constructor then you have to do it explicitly.

-\item An expression construct \texttt{this}, which evaluates to the current object.
+* An expression construct `this`, which evaluates to the current object.

-\item An expression construct \texttt{super}, which is used (only) in combination with member lookup (see next) to refer to a superclass field or method.
+* An expression construct `super`, which is used (only) in combination with member lookup (see next) to refer to a superclass field or method.

-\item A member lookup expression construct \texttt{e.x}, where \texttt{e}
-is an expression (either an expression expected to evaluate to an object or the \texttt{super} construct) and \texttt{x} is a class member name, that is, a field or a method name.
+* A member lookup expression construct `e.x`, where `e` is an expression (either an expression expected to evaluate to an object or the `super` construct) and `x` is a class member name, that is, a field or a method name.

-\item Expression constructs ``\texttt{e instanceOf C}'' and ``\texttt{(C) e}'', where \texttt{e} is an expression expected to evaluate to an object and \texttt{C} a class name.
-The former tells whether the class of \texttt{e} is a subclass of \texttt{C}, that is, whether \texttt{e} can be used as an instance of \texttt{C}, and the latter changes the class of \texttt{e} to \texttt{C}.
-These operations always succeed: the former returns a Boolean value, while the latter changes the current class of \texttt{e} to \texttt{C}
-regardless of whether it is safe to do so or not.
-The typed version of KOOL will check the safety of casting by ensuring that the instance class of the object is a subclass of \texttt{C}.
+* Expression constructs `e instanceOf C` and
+  `(C) e`, where `e` is an expression expected to evaluate to an object and `C` a class name.
+The former tells whether the class of `e` is a subclass of `C`, that is, whether `e` can be used as an instance of `C`, and the latter changes the class of `e` to `C`.
+These operations always succeed: the former returns a Boolean value, while the latter changes the current class of `e` to `C` regardless of whether it is safe to do so or not.
+The typed version of KOOL will check the safety of casting by ensuring that the instance class of the object is a subclass of `C`.
 In untyped KOOL we do not want to perform this check because we want to allow the programmer maximum of flexibility: if one always accesses only available members, then the program can execute successfully despite the potentially unsafe cast.
-\end{itemize}

 There are some specific aspects of KOOL that need to be discussed.

 First, KOOL is higher-order, allowing function abstractions to be treated like any other values in the language.
-For example, if
-\texttt{m} is a method of object \texttt{e} then \texttt{e.m}
-evaluates to the corresponding function abstraction.
-The function abstraction is in fact a closure, because in addition to the method parameters and body it also encapsulates the object value (i.e., the environment of the object together with its current class---see below) that \texttt{e} evaluates to.
+For example, if `m` is a method of object `e` then `e.m` evaluates to the corresponding function abstraction.
+The function abstraction is in fact a closure, because in addition to the method parameters and body it also encapsulates the object value (i.e., the environment of the object together with its current class—see below) that `e` evaluates to.
 This way, function abstractions can be invoked anywhere and have the capability to change the state of their object.
-For example, if \texttt{m} is a method of object \texttt{e}
-which increments a field \texttt{c} of \texttt{e} when invoked, and if
-\texttt{getm} is another method of \texttt{e} which simply returns
-\texttt{m} when invoked, then the double application
-\texttt{(e.getm())()} has the same effect as \texttt{e.m()}, that is, increments the counter \texttt{c} of \texttt{e}.
+For example, if `m` is a method of object `e` which increments a field `c` of `e` when invoked, and if `getm` is another method of `e` which simply returns `m` when invoked, then the double application `(e.getm())()` has the same effect as `e.m()`, that is, increments the counter `c` of `e`.
 Note that the higher-order nature of KOOL was not originally planned; it came as a natural consequence of evaluating methods to closures and we decided to keep it.
 If you do not like it then do not use it.

-Second, since all the fields and methods are public in KOOL and since they can be redeclared in subclasses, it is not immediately clear how to lookup the member \texttt{x} when we write \texttt{e.x} and
+Second, since all the fields and methods are public in KOOL and since they can be redeclared in subclasses, it is not immediately clear how to lookup the member `x` when we write `e.x` and
-\texttt{e} is different from \texttt{super}.
-We distinguish two cases, depending on whether \texttt{e.x} occurs in a method invocation context (i.e., \texttt{e.x(...)}) or in a field context.
-KOOL has dynamic method dispatch, so if \texttt{e.x} is invoked as a method then \texttt{x} will be searched for starting with the instance class of the object value to which \texttt{e} evaluates.
-If \texttt{e.x}
-occurs in a non-method-invocation context then \texttt{x} will be treated as a field (although it may hold a method closure due to the higher-order nature of KOOL) and thus will be searched starting with the current class of the object value of \texttt{e} (which, because of
-\texttt{this} and casting, may be different from its instance class).
+`e` is different from `super`.
+We distinguish two cases, depending on whether `e.x` occurs in a method invocation context (i.e., `e.x(...)`) or in a field context.
+KOOL has dynamic method dispatch, so if `e.x` is invoked as a method then `x` will be searched for starting with the instance class of the object value to which `e` evaluates.
+If `e.x` occurs in a non-method-invocation context then `x` will be treated as a field (although it may hold a method closure due to the higher-order nature of KOOL) and thus will be searched starting with the current class of the object value of `e` (which, because of `this` and casting, may be different from its instance class).
 In order to achieve the above, each object value will consist of a pair holding the current class of the object and an environment stack with one layer for each class in the object's instance class hierarchy.